Crochet Baby Turban Pattern & Tutorial

 • Row 3- ch 3, *2 dc in first dc.
 1 dc in next dc* around; join with a sl st in top of beginning ch.
 (33 dc)

 • Row 4- ch 3, *2 dc in first dc.
-1 dc in next 2 dc* around; join with a sl st in top of beginning ch.
+1 dc in each of the next 2 dc* around; join with a sl st in top of beginning ch.
 (44 dc)

 • Row 5- ch 3, *2 dc in first dc.
-1 dc in next 3 stitches* around; join with a sl st in top of beginning ch (55 dc)
+1 dc in each of the next 3 stitches* around; join with a sl st in top of beginning ch (55 dc)

 • Row 6- ch 3, dc in every stitch around; join with a sl st in top of beginning ch.
 Turn.
 (55 dc)